pwn20wndstuff/noncereboot1131UI/README.md

 # noncereboot1131UI
-Thanks to CoolStar for Electra
-Thanks to stek29 for noncereboot11
-Thanks to Ian Beer for multi_path
+Thanks to CoolStar for Electra, stek29 for noncereboot11 and Ian Beer for multi_path